-- Non-harvest zone (quota zero)
+- o non-harvest zone (quota zero)

-- Eastern harvest zone
+- eastern harvest zone

-- Central harvest zone
+- o central harvest zone

-- Western harvest zone.
+- western harvest zone.

-Figure 1 - Queensland harvest zones in 2019
+Figure 1 - Queensland harvest zones in 2020

 Quotas are calculated using a fixed proportion of the estimated macropod populations within the harvest areas.
 Proportions are adjusted for each species across the harvest zones in relation to the margins of error present in population estimates derived from the aerial surveys.
 The maximum proportions used for each species are 15% of the populations for eastern grey kangaroos and common wallaroos and 20% of the population for red kangaroos for the central zone.
 For the eastern and western zones, where survey effort is less extensive when compared to the central zone, the more conservative maximum proportion of 10% is applied for all three species.